gaoyuankidult/GradientPython/README.md

 GradientPython
 ==============

-This repo tries to implement all gradient methods in Python as examples
+This repo tries to implement all gradient methods in Python as demostration.
+It only uses simplest dataset.